Primary Navigation Mobile

 • Motorists will have to pay if their vehicle is non-compliant

-Low-Emission Zones (LEZ) for passenger vehicles have operated in London and Birmingham for some time.
-In 2022, four Scottish cities also introduced an LEZ, though only the Glasgow zone is currently enforced with charges.
+Low-Emission Zones (LEZ) for passenger vehicles have been operational in London and Birmingham for some time.
+In 2022, four Scottish cities — Glasgow, Edinburgh Dundee, and Aberdeen — also introduced LEZs.
+As of now, all four Scottish cities are enforcing these zones with charges.

 ULEZ stands for ultra-low emissions zone – where the restrictions on vehicles that can access that zone are even more stringent than in LEZ.
 The new LEZ in Scotland operate 24 hours a day, seven days a week.
 Aberdeen, Dundee, Edinburgh and Glasgow now have central areas marked out for low-emissions vehicles only.